kevinrichey/kwrclib/HelloWorldBook.md

 ## Preprocessor

-Types of preprocessor things

 - Symbols without value
-- Constant symbol with a single literal value
+- Constants with a single literal value
-- Short cut symbol evaluates into an expression
+- Shortcut symbol evaluates into an expression
 - Expression macro
 - Statement macro

 ## Formatting

-indentation
+- Indentation: 4 spaces (not tabs).
-code blocks & braces
+- Code blocks & braces
-control statements (if, for, do, while, switch, etc)
+- Control statements (if, for, do, while, switch, etc)

 ## C Guildelines & Tips